 Some of the best bounds on $L^2$ mixing times were shown by the use of Nash inequalities.
 Diaconis and Saloff-Coste introduced them in \cite{Dia} to study mixing.
-In the time-homogenous case, a Nash inequality is a tool used to show that when the variance of the density is extremely high then the walk converges even faster than predicted by the Poincar\'e constant.
-In this part, we show how one can use this tool in the time-inhomogenous case.\\~\\ We there give a key lemma: \begin{proposition} The finite non-decreasing context allows the following control of the Dirichlet form:
+In the time-homogeneous case, a Nash inequality is a tool used to show that when the variance of the density is extremely high, then the walk converges even faster than predicted by the Poincar'e constant.
+In this part, we show how to use this tool in the time-inhomogeneous case in the non-decreasing environment case.